R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 This line of code parses a simple constraint that says any enclave (even if run in simulation mode) signed by this hash of a code signing key with product ID of 1 is acceptable.
 Obviously in a real app, you would remove the part that says `SEC:INSECURE`, but it's convenient to have this whilst developing.
 You'd probably also retrieve the constraint from a configuration file, system property or command line flag.
-Finally it uses the `check` method with the attestation object.
+Finally, it uses the `check` method with the attestation object.
 If anything is amiss an exception is thrown, so past this point we know we're talking to the real `ReverseEnclave` we wrote earlier.